 See statistics and outcomes for details on the number of stem cell transplants we do each year and survival rates for children who receive them.

-At Seattle Children’s our doctors and researchers work to:
+At Seattle Children’s our physician-scientists work to:

 - Improve treatments for children with blood conditions